 What made the scene more special was that Kevin had to carry a sheep during it.
 This was after a first act scene in which he took his sister’s 4-H project “How to Butcher a Cow” chart, tossed it on the floor, and pee’d on it.
 He was an endearing character.

 I was envisioning letters to the editor at least, or pitchforks and torches at worst.
 Didn’t happen.
 Instead, we played to great reviews and sold-out houses.
 Go figger.

-About six months later, two gentlemen came to see me at work to discuss Liquor Barn’s participation in the United Way.
+About six months after the show closed, two gentlemen came to see me at work to discuss Liquor Barn’s participation in the United Way.
 One of the gentlemen noticed a picture on my office wall of one of my shows.
 He remarked; “My wife and I go to the theatre often.
 Last year we saw a play where a character actually pissed on the stage!”
 I gave him my biggest grin, shook his hand, and said; “I played that boy’s father!!”